 I have only seen a sea turtle once – a Green Turtle, from a glass-bottomed boat in Negril.
 It was a fleeting glimpse of a fascinating creature, which looked like a painted mechanical toy.

 Sea turtles were once abundant in Jamaica.
 In the 17th century, and especially in the Port Royal area, there was a “turtle industry.”
-When caught, they were kept alive in a “turtle crawle” – a hollowed-out enclosure near the sea, where the turtles could swim freely but could not escape; rather like the Dolphin Cove tourist attractions today, except the wild dolphins are required to perform tricks, not be eaten.
+When caught, they were kept alive in a “turtle crawle” – a hollowed-out enclosure near the sea, where the turtles could swim freely but could not escape.
 Turtles were also shipped to England, and eaten by sailors.
 For the past two or three centuries, they have been hunted in the Caribbean almost to the point of extinction.
 Thankfully now conservation measures are in place, and nesting turtles have even become a tourist attraction.

 Here are some quick facts about these wondrous creatures:

 - All sea turtles are endangered or critically endangered – populations have declined drastically due to killing of females, removal of eggs and disturbance of nesting beaches (e.g. bright lights, noise)

 - Turtles also suffer from eating marine trash and entrapment in fish/shrimp nests

 - Turtles are cold-blooded and among the largest reptiles in the world

 - Some species can live for fifty years or more